apache/incubator-devlake/README.md

    cd lake
    ```

+2. Install npm packages with `npm install`

-2. Run the command `npm run config` to setup your configuration files
+3. Run the command `npm run config` to setup your configuration files

     > For more info on how to configure plugins, please refer to the [data source plugins](#data-source-plugins) section

-3. Start the service by running the command `npm start`
+4. Start the service by running the command `npm start`
     > you can stop all docker containers with `npm run stop`

-4. Run `docker-compose logs -f lake` to check the logs and see when lake stops collecting your data.
+5. Run `docker-compose logs -f lake` to check the logs and see when lake stops collecting your data.
 This can take up to 20 minutes for large projects. (gitlab 10k+ commits or jira 5k+ issues)

-5. Navigate to Grafana Dashboard `https://localhost:3002` (Username: `admin`, password: `admin`)
+6. Navigate to Grafana Dashboard `https://localhost:3002` (Username: `admin`, password: `admin`)

 ## Developer Setup<a id="developer-setup"></a>